Sorry, you need to enable JavaScript to visit this website.

 Swedish Inheritance Fund

-The property of a deceased person goes to the Swedish Inheritance Fund (Allmänna arvsfonden), if he/she has no spouse or close relatives and has not left a will.
+The property of a deceased person goes to the Swedish Inheritance Fund (Allmänna arvsfonden), if there is no spouse, close relatives, or will.
 The Fund supports non-profit organisations and other voluntary associations wishing to test new ideas for developing activities for children, young people and the disabled.
+Applications are most often submitted by non-profit organisations engaged in voluntary work.
+Municipalities may receive grants to implement a project, in such cases the project should be innovative and be conducted in close cooperation with a non-profit organisation.
+A project may be supported from the Inheritance Fund for up to three years.

 Initiatives to increase the diversity of participants

-Since 2021 the government has commissioned the Swedish Agency for Youth and Civil Society, MUCF, to distribute a public grants for initiatives that promote venues for young LGBTI-persons.
+Since 2021 the government has commissioned the Swedish Agency for Youth and Civil Society, MUCF, to distribute a public grant for initiatives that promote venues for young LGBTI-persons.
 In 2024 the grant was 2.1 million SEK (0.2 million euros).

-• creates new forms of engagement or
+• create new forms of engagement or

 • reaches new target groups or